-According to ACOG, your hormones play a huge role in the large swing of emotions during your pregnancy.
 The National Childbirth Trust of the UK noted that the hormones that bring about labor, specifically oxytocin, estrogen, and progesterone, are abundant in the body as it gears up to deliver, and those hormones — save oxytocin — are the very same hormones cited as the impetus for your flailing emotions throughout your pregnancy.
+(Also, you're growing a literal person, so maybe you're allowed to be emotional regardless of how your hormones work, right?)
 They wrote that these hormones are also likely to make women want to seek the places they perceive as safe, and control their environments in the days leading to labor so that their bodies don't start producing stress hormones, which can delay the process of labor.

-It's the perfect cocktail of what your body is doing, and what's happening in your brain that swirls up the pantheon of feelings that seem to let loose at the most inopportune times.
-Unfortunately, the moodiness doesn't go away overnight after you have your baby, but at least the pesky fear of childbirth dissipates somewhat.
+But as Schaffir says, when you add in the anxiety and fear of childbirth with those hormones, it's the perfect cocktail.
+Unfortunately, the heightened emotions don't necessarily go away overnight after you have your baby, but at least the pesky fear of childbirth dissipates somewhat.
 Silver linings — take them where you can.

 Dr. Jonathan Schaffir, OB-GYN at The Ohio State University Wexner Medical Center